danielkennedy1/BUCOL/README.md

 │       valid.bucol - Well-formed BUCOL program
 │
 └───src/
-        bucol.c - Implementation of the BUCOL language (utilizes the symbol table) bucol.h - Header file for built-in BUCOL functionality
+        bucol.c - Implementation of the BUCOL language for parser actions (utilizes the symbol table) bucol.h - Header file for built-in BUCOL functionality

         table.c - Implementation of the symbol table